AnomalyInnovations/serverless-bundle/README.md

     caching: true         # Enable Webpack caching
     stats: false          # Don't print out any Webpack output
     linting: true         # Enable linting as a part of the build process
+    forceInclude:         # Optional list of NPM packages that need to be included
+      - mysql               # Only necessary if packages are included dynamically
     copyFiles:            # Copy any additional files to the generated package
       - from: 'public/*'    # Where the files are currently
         to: './'            # Where in the package should they go